mani3h/sephitron/ethereumglossary.md

 In Ethereum, a sequence of blocks validated by the proof-of-work system, each linking to its predecessor all the way to the genesis block.There is no block size limit,it instead uses varying gas limits.

 ## bytecode
-An abstrat instruction set designed for effiecient execution by a software interpreter or a virtual machine.
+An abstract instruction set designed for effiecient execution by a software interpreter or a virtual machine.
 Unlike human-readable source code, bytecode is expressed in numeric format.

 ## Byzantium fork